 Mars24 Frequently Asked Questions

-There are just a few questions and answers so far.
+There are just a few questions and answers.

 Why is there a difference of a few seconds between MSL Curiosity mission time and Local Mean Solar Time (LMST) at the Curiosity landing site?

 When the Mars Science Laboratory project was being planned, a landing site at longitude at about 137.42°E was targeted and the mission clock was based on Local Mean Solar Time (LMST) at that longitude.
 Sol 0 would commence at LMST midnight for that location, the night before landing was to occur.
-However, as the landing site coordinates were later refined, after course corrections were made while MSL was in-flight to Mars, and as the rover touched down somewhat "long" of the final target coordinates, the landing site turned out to be at 137.441635°E. The difference in Local Mean Solar Time for these two longitudes is about five seconds.
+The landing site coordinates were later refined after course corrections were made while MSL was in-flight to Mars and the rover touched down somewhat "long" of the final target coordinates, so the landing site turned out to be at 137.441635°E. The difference in Local Mean Solar Time for these two longitudes is about five seconds.

 As the discrepancy is not important to mission operations, but making changes to mission timing tools (even before landing occurred) could potentially cause more trouble than any benefit that might be gained, mission planners continued to use a mission clock based on LMST at longitude 137.42°E.